Securityinspired0/Securityinspired0.github.io/_posts/2024-11-11-linux-system-enumeration.markdown

 <figure>
     <img src ="/assets/img/groups.png" alt="Screenshot showing the output of the groups command">
-    <figcaption><b>sudo:</b> Grants administrative privileges, allowing the user to execute commands as the superuser or another user, as defined in the /etc/sudoers file.<figcaption>
+    <figcaption><b>sudo:</b> Grants administrative privileges, allowing the user to execute commands as the superuser or another user, as defined in the /etc/sudoers file.</figcaption>
 </figure>

 * **What groups does your account belong to?** The host is part of a group named "students".